avoutic/web-framework/MIGRATE.md

 * `ValidationRule` interface lost `getErrorExtraMessage()` method.
 Use translation strings (with automatic extra message substitution) instead.
 * `Validator` interface now requires `getRequiredErrorMessage()` and `getRequiredErrorParams()` methods to support customization of the error message for required fields.
 * Removed `afterAuthentication()` method from `Login` action, listen to `UserLoggedIn` event instead.
+* Authentication actions are now extensible through extension interfaces, instead of overriding the actions themselves.
+Migration requires implementing the new extension interface instead of extending the action class.
+Function names are similar, but not identical.
+Behavior is identical.

 ### New features